reactive-python/reactpy-django/docs/src/reference/hooks.md

 ## Use Connection

-You can fetch the Django Channels [websocket](https://channels.readthedocs.io/en/stable/topics/consumers.html#asyncjsonwebsocketconsumer) at any time by using `use_connection`.
+This hook is used to fetch the Django Channels [WebSocket](https://channels.readthedocs.io/en/stable/topics/consumers.html#asyncjsonwebsocketconsumer).

 === "components.py"